-Notwithstanding any of the foregoing, the Underwriter shall pay all out-of-pocket expenses of the Underwriter, including the fees and disbursements of Underwriter's Counsel, the California Debt and Investment Advisory Commission fee, and CUSIP Bureau registration fees, travel and other expenses (except those expressly provided above), without limitation.
+Notwithstanding any of the foregoing, the Underwriter shall pay all out-of-pocket expenses of the Underwriter, including the fees and disbursements of Underwriter's Counsel, CUSIP Bureau registration fees, travel and other expenses (except those expressly provided above), without limitation.

-Notwithstanding Section 13(f) hereof, the District hereby agrees, in the event the purchase and sale of the Bonds does not occur as contemplated hereunder, to reimburse the Underwriter for any costs described in this Section 15 above that are attributable to District personnel.
+Notwithstanding Section 11(f) hereof, the District hereby agrees, in the event the purchase and sale of the Bonds does not occur as contemplated hereunder, to reimburse the Underwriter for any costs described in Subsection 13(e) above that are attributable to District personnel.